lcp Skip to Main Content

 What Removes Weed From The Body?

-There is no magic trick to removing all traces of weed from the body.
+There is no magic trick to removing all traces of weed from the body, but healthy behaviors and medical detox programs can certainly help the removal of THC from the system to be more comfortable.

-While there are treatment options to address the detox process and effective medical detox programs available, there is nothing an individual can take or eat to instantly remove weed from the body or to allow them to suddenly pass a drug test.
+While these treatment options to address the detox process are available, there is nothing an individual can take or eat to instantly remove weed from the body or to allow them to suddenly pass a drug test.

 Using cold compresses and eye drops can help ease symptoms such as high eyes.